secureCodeBox/documentation/docs/architecture/05_building_block_view.md

 This section describes the static view of building blocks for _secureCodeBox_.
 We use the common pattern in architecture to describe the building blocks starting from the context boundary diagram from section [System Scope and Context](/docs/architecture/system_scope_and_context).
 The context boundary diagram is a blackbox view of _secureCodeBox_.
 Here we go one level deeper and describe the _secureCodeBox_ as whitebox system and describe all contained components as blackbox.
 If necessary we drill-down for each component for another whitebox view which describes its components as blackboxes.
 This proces of drill-down is done for each component and as deep as necessary.

-To keep this part short and only as complicated needed we orientate on the [C4][C4] model for visualizing software architecture.
+To keep this part short and only as complicated as needed, we base our documentation on the [C4][C4] model for visualizing software architecture.
 This model suggest to drill down four levels.

 1. _Context level_ overview, displaying the context in which the application is used.
 2. _Containers level_ broadly describes the different data streams.